wp-statistics/wp-statistics/readme.txt

 == Installation ==
 1. Upload `wp-statistics` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Set Date and Time in Wordpress.
+3. Make sure the Date and Time is set correctly in Wordpress.
-4. Go to the plugin settings and plugins enabled.
+4. Go to the plugin settings page and configure as required (note this will also download the GeoIP database for the fist time).

+== Function Reference ==
-3. To display stats, using this functions:
+To display stats in your own pages you can use the following functions:

 * User online: `<?php echo wp_statistics_useronline(); ?>`
 * Today visitor: `<?php echo wp_statistics_visitor('today'); ?>`